wanaguirre/Breast-Cancer-Prediction/README.md

-This repository is just to show and teach some of the Supervised ML models used to solve Classification problems.
+This repository is just to show and teach some of Supervised ML models used to solve Classification problems.

 # Breast-Cancer-Prediction